devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `id john`{{execute}}

-If this user needs to connect to the system then he needs a password
+If this user needs to connect to the system then he needs a password, So let us

 This user which we created is a real user, But also to run our software or applications inside the server